fishmaniac/Pharmacy-Management-System/README.md

 Using Visual Studios
 1. Look at main and see any changes
-2. pull main and make sure up to date
+2. Pull main and make sure up to date
 3. Checkout to and select main
 4. refresh or select pull to double check main is up to date
 5. Create new branch titled what is being changed
 6. MAKE CHANGES IN VISUAL STUDIOS
 7. Commit all
-8. push all
+8. Push under source control
-9. go to github and finish
+9. Go to github and finis